Zakesde-prince/requirement-analysis/README.md

 3. **Improves User Satisfaction**
    If the final product matches what users want and expect, they’ll be happier and more likely to use it.
+## Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  Collect information from stakeholders (clients, users, etc.).

+- **Requirement Elicitation**
+  Use interviews, surveys, workshops, etc. to draw out the real needs of users.

+- **Requirement Documentation**
+  Write everything down clearly so everyone understands the same thing.

+- **Requirement Analysis and Modeling**
+  Break down, review, and model requirements using tools (e.g., diagrams).

+- **Requirement Validation**
+  Confirm that requirements are correct, complete, and agreed on by all.